For High school + Middle School

 Additional seminar videos on various topics

-Jonny is a speaker and camp director at Hume Lake Christian Camps.
-His passion is that people develop an intimate relationship with Jesus Christ as they develop a love for the timeless truth of God’s word.
-Jonny is married to Caity Jean and enjoys working out, LAKER basketball, and fried eggs.
+Jonny works at Masters University in Santa Clarita as the Dean of Spiritual Development and Student Advancement.
+His passion is that people develop an intimate relationship with Jesus Christ as they develop a love for the timeless truth of God’s Word.
+Jonny is married to Caity Jean and enjoys working out, LAKERS basketball, and fried eggs.

 Christopher is a teaching pastor at North Coast Church and also pastors the young adult ministry.
 His passion is seeing lives changed from a new identity in Christ.
 His commitment to doctrinally sound Bible teaching mixed with his challenging and energetic style makes his messages something that people from all walks of life can engage in.
 Christopher’s most important ministry is his marriage to his wife, Paige, and fathering their four children.